-- 4.2.1 As noted in Section 4.1.1.1 above, seatboards and footboards may provide lateral bracing of the stringer top flange.
-The design shall provide lateral bracing as required and demonstrate the structural adequacy for the resulting unbraced lengths, including the following conditions: - 4.2.1.1 Top flange or lengths thereof where unique aspects of the bleacher geometry interrupts the load path between the stringer top flange and the seatboards and footboards. - 4.2.1.2 Bottom flange in compression (e.g., negative moment at cantilever). - 4.2.1.3 Section in axial compression (e.g., under collector load). - 4.2.1.4 Compliance with the AISC Specification for Structural Steel Buildings (AISC 360) Section F1(b) requirement for rotational restraint when using a lateral-torsional buckling modification factor (C_b) greater than 1.0. - 4.2.2 Lateral braces for stringers shall comply with the strength and stiffness requirements of AISC 360 Appendix 6.3. - 4.2.3 The stringer at the end of the bleacher commonly supports the guard rail required at that location.
-Stringers shall be designed with adequate capacity to resist the torsion induced by rail posts or an alternative load path (e.g., flange bracing) is required to resolve the railing loads.
+4.2.1 As noted in Section 4.1.1.1 above, seatboards and footboards may provide lateral bracing of the stringer top flange.
+The design shall provide lateral bracing as required and demonstrate the structural adequacy for the resulting unbraced lengths, including the following conditions:

+4.2.1.1 Top flange or lengths thereof where unique aspects of the bleacher geometry interrupt the load path between the stringer top flange and the seatboards and footboards.

+4.2.1.2 Bottom flange in compression (e.g., negative moment at cantilever or continuous spans).

+4.2.1.3 Section in axial compression (e.g., under collector load).

+4.2.1.4 Rotational restraint required to justify a lateral-torsional buckling modification factor ( $C_b$ ) greater than 1.0 in accordance with AISC Specification for Structural Steel Buildings (AISC 360) Section F1(b).

+4.2.2 Lateral braces for stringers shall comply with the strength and stiffness requirements of AISC 360 Appendix 6.3.

+4.2.3 The stringer at the end of the bleacher commonly supports the guard rail required at that location.
+Stringers shall be designed with adequate capacity to resist the torsion induced by rail posts, or an alternative load path (e.g., flange bracing) is required to resolve the railing loads.

-- 4.2.4 Stringers are commonly spliced with shop welds of the flanges and web at locations where the axis of the wide-flange section changes (i.e., stringer slope or orientation changes).
+4.2.4 Stringers are commonly spliced with shop welds of the flanges and web at locations where the axis of the wide-flange section changes (i.e., stringer slope or orientation changes).
 Complete joint penetration welds and stiffener plates on each side of the web are typically required at these transitions to resolve the change in stress direction and stress concentrations.
-If stiffener plates are not provided, the design shall demonstrate the adequacy of the connections in their absence. - 4.2.5 Stringers may be field spliced using end-plate bolted connections, which shall comply with AISC Design Guide 16: Flush and Extended Multiple-Row Moment End-Plate Connections (AISC DG16). - 4.2.5.1 High strength bolts in these connections shall be pretensioned in accordance with AISC DG16 Section 2.5.3, Item 3.
-If oversized holes are specified, slip critical bolts are required. - 4.2.5.2 The flange-to-end plate weld shall develop not less than 60 percent of the flange yield strength in accordance with AISC DG16 Section 2.5.3, Item 8. - 4.2.6 Where a stringer runs continuous over a supporting girder or column, a complete load path is required for the lateral loads delivered by the seatboards and footboards above the stringer to the girder (i.e., collector) or column below it.
+If stiffener plates are not provided, the design shall demonstrate the adequacy of these stress characteristics in their absence.

+4.2.5 Stringers may be field spliced using end-plate bolted connections, which shall comply with AISC Design Guide 39: End-Plate Moment Connections (AISC DG39).

+4.2.5.1 High strength bolts in these connections resisting seismic loads shall be pretensioned.

+If oversized holes are specified, slip critical bolts are required.

+4.2.5.2 The flange-to-end plate weld shall develop not less than 60 percent of the flange yield strength in accordance with AISC DG39 Section 3.7.2, Item 8.

+4.2.6 Where a stringer runs continuous over a supporting girder or column, a complete load path is required for the lateral loads delivered by the seatboards and footboards above the stringer to the girder (i.e., collector) or column below it.
 While a pair of stiffeners are recommended, where stiffeners are not provided the design must justify the stringer flange for the resulting local weak axis bending.
-In the absence of another acceptable methodology (e.g., finite element analysis, consensus design standard, etc.) DSA will permit justification based on an effective flange length equal to two times the distance from the applied load (typically the bolt location) to the critical section (typically the k1 distance from the web centerline).
+In the absence of another acceptable methodology (e.g., finite element analysis, consensus design standard, etc.) DSA will permit justification based on an effective flange length equal to two times the distance from the applied load (typically the bolt location) to the critical section (typically the $k_1$ distance from the web centerline).